T

 museum

 Housed in a beautiful colonial building, this museum showcases a diverse collection of Vietnamese art, from ancient sculptures to contemporary paintings.
-It offers a glimpse into the country's rich artistic heritage and evolving cultural landscape.
-The architecture of the building itself is also noteworthy.
+It provides insight into the nation's artistic evolution.

 4. Evening